drhelius/grpc-demo/README.md

 done
 ```

-Because we are using the additional `google.api.http` API to transcode HTTP we need to tell `protoc` where to look for it.
+Because we are using the additional `google.api.http` API to transcode HTTP we need to tell `protoc` where to look for the [gRPC Gateway implementation](https://github.com/grpc-ecosystem/grpc-gateway).

 The generated code is also commited to this repo so we can use it later as a Go dependency in the service implementation.
+Thre are two generated files, `${proto}.go` for normal client/server gRPC code and `${proto}.gw.go` for the HTTP gateway.

-In order to use the `protoc` tool you must run this commands.
+In order to use the `protoc` tool you need to install it runnning this commands before.
 Refer to the [official documentation](https://grpc.io/docs/languages/go/quickstart/) for more information:

 ```shell
 $ export GO111MODULE=on  # Enable module mode